ghadj/Social-Distancing-YOLO/2_Training/AWS/README.md

-# TrainYourOwnYOLO: Training on AWS
+# Social-Distancing-YOLO: Training on AWS

 If your local machine does not have a GPU, training could take a very long time.
 To speed things up use an [AWS](https://aws.amazon.com/) GPU instance.